 My Master of Science degree in psychology focused on the neurophysiology of anger and anxiety and this has become my main focus on treatment, although using attachment theory as a foundation leads to visiting virtually every corner of the mental health spectrum.

 I knew early on in life that I wanted to help people as I was often moved by other people’s stories of hardship and suffering.
 By the end of high school it became clear that this would be as a counsellor.
 It would be several more years before this dream came true as I met and married my husband and we had three children with whom I had the privilege of staying at home with until our youngest started kindergarten.
-At that point it seemed like an opportune time to pursue my MA in Marriage and Family Therapy from Trinity Western University.
+At that point it seemed like an opportune time to pursue my MA in Marriage and Family Therapy.